Volvo Ocean Race: How drones made sailing history

 He made history in the 2014-15 edition when he successfully flew a drone above the Dongfeng Race Team yacht while serving as an on-board reporter (OBR).

-He describes his role as "the direct link between the race yacht crew and the rest of the world," wrestling with the elements to capture the perfect angle of the race for each of the six teams competing.
+He describes his role as "the direct link between the race yacht crew and the rest of the world," wrestling with the elements to capture the perfect angle of the race for each of the seven teams competing.

 "It can be really easy or it can be really challenging depending on the sea state and the wind conditions," says Greenfield.